 Apache Pinot is an open source distributed database designed for real-time, user-facing analytics.
 Apache Pinot is classified as an Online Analytical Processing (OLAP) database.
 It is capable of low-latency query execution even at extremely high throughput.
 Apache Pinot can ingest directly from event streaming sources like Apache Kafka and make events available for querying immediately.
 It can also ingest data from online transactional processing (OLTP) databases using Change Data Capture (CDC), or from batch data sources such as data warehouses or cloud object stores.
 Queries are made using a subset of SQL.

 Apache Pinot is a distributed system that can span thousands of nodes.
-These nodes act as a single system responding to query requests in unison, and the data is replicated between nodes for fault tolerance.
+These nodes act as a single system responding to query requests in unison.

 Apache Pinot can ingest real-time event streams of millions of events per second, allowing data to be queried immediately with low latency results and without data caching.